 The projects below illustrate the types of engagements and solutions that The Gates Dunaway Group has developed and managed for affordable housing owners throughout the country.

 St. John's Towers, havre de grace, maryland

 What: 53 unit senior high-rise, built in 1966

 Client: St. John's Tower, Inc., 501(c)3 Maryland non-profit

 Original Financing: HUD 202 Direct Loan, 100% Section 8, Flex Sub Loan

-GDG Services: Preservation Study, MU2B of Section 8, prepayment of 202 Loan (sub-rehab waiver obtained), deferral of Flex Sub Loan, refinancing with FHA 223(f) loan, application for AHP Grant (2012-2018)
+GDG Services: Preservation Study, MU2B of Section 8, prepayment of 202 Loan (sub-rehab waiver obtained), deferral of Flex Sub Loan, refinancing with FHA 223(f) loan and with an AHP Grant (2012-2018)

 wasatch manor, salt lake city, utah